Intern Q&A: How to make PIE

 What did the experiment reveal?

-Alex: We ran 36 Design Concepts employees through testing and the collected data revealed distinct preferences.
+Alex: We ran 36 Delve employees through testing and the collected data revealed distinct preferences.
 When shown two models the users chose the larger option 80 percent of the time.
 This is regardless of whether an accurate model was included or not.
 So, what does this mean?
 People prefer when what they see in VR aligns with or exceeds the boundaries of what they’re holding.
 In other words, the mind can more easily adjust when the scale in VR is increased as opposed to decreased.

 Why is this experiment important?